Family Responsibility Discrimination During the Interview or Hiring Process

 In general, it is unlawful for an employer to treat a female job applicant differently based on an assumption that she is the primary caretaker of her family, and that this responsibility may prevent her from giving full attention to her job responsibilities and duties.
 Although the stereotype tends to affect women more than men, the law also provides protection to men who are being discriminated against based on a belief that family responsibilities will conflict with their job duties.
 Whether it involves a man or a woman, this type of discrimination has also been referred to as caregiver discrimination.

-Employers who discriminate against applicants based on family responsibilities typically due so for fear that the employee may request time off or take an extended leave under the FMLA, or that the worker will be too distracted to perform his or her job duties.
+Employers who discriminate against applicants based on family responsibilities typically do so for fear that the employee may request time off or take an extended leave under the FMLA, or that the worker will be too distracted to perform his or her job duties.
 Questions during an interview or on a job application may ask about your family dynamics, family health history, whether you have children, or any other factors that would provide more information about the responsibilities you have to your family.

 Although federal law does not provide any legal recourse for job applicants who find themselves victimized by family responsibility discrimination, the Americans with Disabilities Act (ADA) provides legal protections for individuals who are in a relationship with a disabled person.
 Also, the Family Medical Leave Act (FMLA) provides a certain period of unpaid leave for up to 12 weeks per year for a worker who needs to take care of an injured or sick family member.
 Additionally, the Equal Employment Opportunity Commission’s guidance on family responsibility discrimination urges employers to create policies combating this trend and take proactive steps to ensure that it does not happen during the hiring process or in the workplace.